ooni/spec/nettests/ts-017-web-connectivity.md

 if we cannot determine either consistency or inconsistency of the results.
-Historically, Web Connectivity also assigned the `"reverse_match"` value when there was a match between the reverse lookup of addresses resolved by the probe and the TH, but current versions do not implement this functionality currently.
+Historically, Web Connectivity also assigned the `"reverse_match"` value when there was a match between the reverse lookup of addresses resolved by the probe and the TH, but current versions do not implement this functionality at present.

 For historical reasons and backward compatibility, Web Connectivity MUST only use the measurements collected by the classical algorithm to produce a measurement result.
 New